-- Nonprofit Organization within the VNC area: - > Letter(on organization letterhead with contact information) from organization attesting to stakeholder volunteer work. - Senior Group within the VNC area: - > Letter (on group letterhead with contact information) from group attesting to stakeholder volunteer work. - Venice Beach Boardwalk Public Expression Permit - All forms of identification must be valid at the time of the election.
+- Nonprofit Organization within the VNC area: - > Letter(on organization letterhead with contact information) from organization attesting to stakeholder volunteer work. - Senior Group within the VNC area:

+Letter (on group letterhead with contact information) from group attesting to stakeholder volunteer work.

+• Venice Beach Boardwalk Public Expression Permit: includes proof of Boardwalk Lottery participation.

+• All forms of identification must be valid at the time of the election.